sequelize/website/.github/ISSUE_TEMPLATE/api_references_issue.md

 ---
-name: 📗 Having issues with Sequelize API References?
+name: 📗 Having issues with Sequelize API reference?
 about: Let us know about any unclear, missing, or problematic Sequelize API reference.
 title: ""
 labels: "type: typescript"